Home iOS Deferred Deep Link Implementation (Swift)

 iOS Deferred Deep Link Implementation (Swift)

-Create an uninterrupted app transition process that adapts to all scenarios
+Build an app transition flow that adapts to all scenarios without interruption

-Starting from iOS ≥ 16, when the app actively reads the clipboard without user-initiated paste action, a prompt will appear asking for user permission.
-The app can only read the clipboard information if the user allows it.
+Starting from iOS ≥ 16, when an app actively reads the clipboard without user-initiated action, a prompt will appear asking for permission.
+Users need to allow this for the app to access clipboard information.

 UIPasteBoard’s privacy change in iOS 16